What we risk by giving shallow advice

 Image Credit: Christian family worship God by doidam10, via Getty Images (accessed through Canva).

 But sometimes the problem is not the verse.
 Sometimes, it is the heart that wields it.
 If we are not watchful, we can use Scripture like a sword against the very people Christ calls us to love.
 The same applies to verses such as “Do not be unequally yoked” or “Shake the dust off your feet.”
 Because they are not meant to be uttered in passing.
-They require spiritual discernment, and above all, a heart that truly loves others and trembles at the Word of God.
-Scripture must remain central to every conversation.
+They call for discernment, and above all, a heart that truly loves others and trembles at the Word of God.
+Scripture must remain central to our every conversation.
 But centrality does not mean simplicity.
 We must speak it in season and with reverence, ensuring that it is rightly divided and humbly applied (2 Tim 2:15).
 This does not mean we should hesitate to speak God’s Word.
 Scripture remains the final authority.
 But it must be spoken in a way that reflects both its power and its purpose, to correct and restore (2 Tim 3:16–17).

 Comments